OphidiaBigData/esdm-pav-client/README.md

 #### Additional information on the methods

-Docstrings are available for all the Workflow, Experiment and Task classes.
+Docstrings are available for the Workflow, Experiment and Task classes.
 To get additional information run:

 ``` {.sourceCode .python}
 from esdm_pav_client import Workflow, Experiment, Task